olson-sean-k/wax/README.md

 Repetitions must consider adjacency rules and neighboring patterns.
 For example, `a/<b/**:1,>` is allowed but `<a/**:1,>/b` is not.
 Additionally, they may not contain a sub-glob consisting of a singular separator `/`, a singular zero-or-more wildcard `*` or `$`, nor a singular tree wildcard `**`.
+Repetitions with a lower bound of zero may not root a glob expression, as this could cause the expression to match or walk overlapping trees.

 ## Flags and Case Sensitivity

 Flags toggle the matching behavior of globs.
-Importantly, flags are a part of a glob expression rather than a separate API.
+Importantly, flags are a part of a glob expression rather than an API.
 Behaviors are toggled immediately following flags in the order in which they appear in glob expressions.
 Flags are delimited by parenthesis with a leading question mark `(?...)` and may appear anywhere within a glob expression so long as they do not split tree wildcards (for example, `a/*(?i)*`).
 Each flag is represented by a single character and can be negated by preceding the corresponding character with a dash `-`.
 Flags are toggled in the order in which they appear within `(?...)`.

 The only supported flag is the case-insensitivty flag `i`.
-By default, glob expressions use the same case sensitivity as the target platforms's file system (case-sensitive on Unix and case-insensitive on Windows), but `i` can be used to toggle this explicitly as needed.
+By default, glob expressions use the same case sensitivity as the target platforms's file system APIs (case-sensitive on Unix and case-insensitive on Windows), but `i` can be used to toggle this explicitly as needed.
 For example, `(?-i)photos/**/*.(?i){jpg,jpeg}` matches file paths beneath a `photos` directory with a case-sensitive base and a case-**in**sensitive extension `jpg` or `jpeg`.

 Wax considers literals, their configured case sensitivity, and the case sensitivity of the target platform's file system [when partitioning glob